b0llull0s/Groxy/README.md

 - You can customize the logging behavior by modifying the `logger/log.go` file.
 ## Code Structure
 - `proxy/`: Contains the core proxy logic, including request/response modification and transparent/target-specific handling.
-- `tls/`: Manages TLS certificate generation, rotation, and configuration.
+- `tls/`: Manages `TLS` certificate generation, rotation, and configuration.
-- `servers/`: Handles HTTP/HTTPS server initialization and management.
+- `servers/`: Handles `HTTP/HTTPS` server initialization and management.
 - `logger/`: Provides logging functionality for requests, responses, and errors.
-- `certs/`: Stores TLS certificates and keys.
+- `certs/`: Stores `TLS` certificates and keys.
+- `auth/`: Contains authentication-related code, including token-based and basic authentication.
 ## Contributing
 If you'd like to contribute to Groxy, please follow these steps:
 1. Fork the repository.